minglwang/Predictive-Inference-of-Heart-Diseases/README.md

 - predict the blood pressure of new patients with confidence intervals

 - prognosis whether the patient has heart disease or not

+- quatify the causal effect of the medication on blood pressure